wishpond-dev/stitch_data/README.md

 ## Disclaimer

-This is completely unofficial and is not related to StitchData company in any way.
+This is completely unofficial and is not related to Stitch Data company in any way.

 ## Contributing